 And if you want more sweet yeasted goodness, you seriously cannot go wrong with my Moravian Sugar Cake recipe.
 Lord.

-I think you’ll really love these soft and gooey cinnamon buns, you guys!
+I think you’ll really love these soft cinnamon buns, you guys!
 If you make them, please share a photo with me, either in the PCO Facebook Group or on instagram by tagging @onlinepastrychef and using hashtag #pcorecipe.
 Thanks, and enjoy!

 For the Sweet Dough